karuna-bhaila/gnn-cascading-failure/README.md

 This repository contains code and datasets for the paper titled "Cascading Failure Prediction in Power Grid Using Node and Edge Attributed Graph Neural Networks".

 ## Data
-The repo includes the pre-processed datasets in pytorch-geometric `Data` format only for the 39-bus test system.
-Since the files are too large, the pre-processed 118-bus scenarios and the raw scenario data for 39-bus and 118-bus in MATLAB object formats can be obtained from https://drive.google.com/file/d/1B3DoAPBqHVq6tr4_KhnFF-OsLFHnCLaI/view?usp=drive_link.
+The simulated datasets include 5000 scenarios each for the IEEE 39-bus and 118-bus test systems.
+The datasets can be downloaded from: https://drive.google.com/file/d/1B3DoAPBqHVq6tr4_KhnFF-OsLFHnCLaI/view?usp=drive_link.
+The data was converted from MATLAB object format to PyG dataset format and includes bus features, branch features, node adjacency, node-edge incidence, node labels (binary), and edge labels (binary).
+Please refer to the paper for an explanation of node and edge features.

 ## Run
 The main code to train/test is in `main.py`.